 Q: I am trying to conceive (TTC) and taking phentermine.
 Could this be a problem?

-A: Phentermine is a prescription medication used to treat obesity and to increase weight loss.
+A: Phentermine is a prescription medication used to treat obesity and increase weight loss.
 The U.S. Food and Drug Administration (FDA) uses a pregnancy category system to classify the possible risks to a fetus when a specific medicine is taken during pregnancy and phentermine was given a category C.

 Pregnancy Category C is given to medicines that have not been studied in pregnant humans but do appear to cause harm to the fetus in animal studies.